 Your personal health record (“PHR”) is your voluntary online resource to store, maintain, track, and organize your health information in a centralized private and secure location.
 The information in your PHR is secured and confidential.
-IBC does not review the contents of your PHR, except as may be necessary to provide the service (for example, we may incidentally review your data while fixing a technical issue) or as required by law.
-If you choose to create a PHR, IBC will populate it with certain personally identifiable information automatically.
+Independence does not review the contents of your PHR, except as may be necessary to provide the service (for example, we may incidentally review your data while fixing a technical issue) or as required by law.
+If you choose to create a PHR, Independence will populate it with certain personally identifiable information automatically.

-The IBC Claims Data is provided to you for informational purposes only.
+The Independence Claims Data is provided to you for informational purposes only.
 The PHR is not a complete medical record and does not include all services, tests, products or medical advice that you may have received, or constitute the official medical record of such services, tests, products or medical advice.
 Nothing contained in the PHR is intended to be medical advice or instructional for medical diagnosis or to suggest or recommend a course of treatment.
 And, the PHR furnished on the WebMD site is not intended to replace personal consultation with a qualified health care professional.

 The contents of the PHR include all Claims Data from 2006 to the present except for Claims Data relating to what we refer to as “sensitive health conditions.”
 “Sensitive health condition” Claims Data is claims information concerning conditions such as mental or behavioral health, HIV/AIDS, sexually transmitted diseases, substance abuse, or genetic testing.

 Please note that once your Claims Data is loaded automatically in your PHR, there will be a time period before the information appears while the data is collected, verified and transmitted to the PHR.
-Claims Data is updated weekly and is usually available in approximately 7–14 days after the information has been processed by IBC.
-If you have any questions or concerns regarding updating your PHR, please contact IBC customer service at 800-ASK-BLUE (800-275-2583).
+Claims Data is updated weekly and is usually available in approximately 7–14 days after the information has been processed by Independence.
+If you have any questions or concerns regarding updating your PHR, please contact Independence customer service at 800-ASK-BLUE (800-275-2583).